zilongzhong/GCPsettings/README.md

 ssh-keygen -t rsa -b 2048 -f ~/.ssh/gcp-test -C my-username
 ```
 Then, you should have a private key ~/.ssh/gcp-test, and a public ~/.ssh/gcp-test.pub
+Make sure that the ssh is added as an allowed ssh key in VM, and make sure my-username is the same as your username of GCP VM

 ## Step 2: Greate a VM instance on GCP